wechaty/wechaty/README.md

 # Why
 My daily life/work depends on too much wechat.
-* I almost have 14,000 wechat friends till May 2014, before wechat restricting total number of friends to 5,000.
+* I almost have 14,000 wechat friends till May 2014, before wechat restricts a total number of friends to 5,000.
 * I almost have 400 wechat groups that most of them have more than 400 members.

 Can you image that?
 I'm dying...

-So a tireless bot working for me 24x7 on wechat, moniting/filtering the most important messages is badly needed.
-For example: highlights discusstion which contains the KEYWORDS I want to follow up(especialy in a noisy group). ;-)
+So a tireless bot working for me 24x7 on wechat, moniting/filtering the most important message is badly needed.
+For example: highlights discusstion which contains the KEYWORDS I want to follow up(especially in a noisy group). ;-)

 # Examples
 Wechaty is super easy to use: 10 lines of javascript is enough for your first wechat robot.

 ## 1. Basic: 10 lines
-The following 10 lines of code will implement a bot who will reply message automaticaly for you:
+The following 10 lines of code will implement a bot that will reply a message automatically to you:

 ```javascript
 const Wechaty = require('wechaty')